-In a culture in which women are bound by the many expectations of others, treated as mere work force, taught to deny their feelings, and subjected to the crushing of what dreams they hold, we at Sahaitha invite them to experience love, care and deep friendships with each other.
+In a culture in which many of us live by expectations of others, are treated as mere work force, are taught to deny our feelings, and subjected to the crushing of what dreams we hold, we at Sahaitha invite people to experience love, care and deep friendships with each other.

 We have worked in the same locality for well over a decade-and-a-half and have followed the community through many different seasons.
 A large proportion of the women coming to us are migrants who find it difficult to navigate life in the city.
-We seek to empower them through providing education and skills training, making sure they are registered and have necessary papers, and helping those who are sick to get medical care.
+We seek to empower them through providing education and skills training, making sure they are registered and have necessary papers, and helping those who are sick to connect with the medical care they need.

-We also engage with migrant children in need through non-formal educational support.
+We also engage with migrant children through non-formal educational support.